mathiasdonoso/j2g/README.md

 # j2g
 Generate Go structs from JSON — fast and easy.

+## Warning :warning:
+This project is still in WIP.

 ## The problem
 When working with APIs or JSON payloads, you often need to manually write structs that match JSON responses.
 This is time-consuming and error-prone, especially when dealing with large or deeply nested objects.

 ## The solution
 **j2g** automates that process.
-It takes JSON input (from a file, stdin, or even a curl command) and generates properly formatted Go structs — ready to paste or save to a .go file.
+It takes JSON input and generates properly formatted Go structs — ready to paste or save to a .go file.

 ## Installation
 ```bash